percona/percona-xtradb-cluster/doc-pxc/source/wsrep-system-index.rst

    :conf: Yes
    :scope: Global
    :dyn: Yes
-   :default: ON
+   :default: OFF

 This variable controls whether ``LOAD DATA`` transaction splitting is wanted or not.
+This variable doesn't work as expected with autocommit=0 when turned ON.

 .. variable:: wsrep_log_conflicts